uncefact/project-vckit/rfcs/contributing.md

     data, in the RFC's folder.
 Make sure you follow [community-endorsed best practices](concepts/0074-didcomm-best-practices/README.md).
   - Consider how the RFC should be [tagged](/tags.md).
   - Assign a number to your RFC.
-Get the number by loading <a target="rfcnum" href="https://dhh1128.github.io/next-aries-rfc-num/">this web page</a> (or, if you want to do it the hard way, by inspecting open and closed PRs against this repo to figure out what the next PR number will be).
-Rename your folder from `<your folder name>` to `<your 4-digit number>-<your folder name>`.
+> Aries RFCs have a cool process for picking next RFC number based on PRs, but that won't work so neatly here in a monorepo.
+Probably worth implementing something similar to simplify picking RFC number.
+But at this stage, manually picking RFC number shouldn't be too onerous.

+  - Rename your folder from
+    `<your folder name>` to `<your 4-digit number>-<your folder name>`.
 At the top of your README.md, modify the title so it is in the form: `<your 4-digit number>: Friendly Version of Your Title`.
 Commit your changes.